Blosc/bloscpack/README.rst

 * document library usage
 * subcommand e or estimate to estimate the size of the uncompressed data.
 * subcommand v or verify to verify the integrity of the data
-* subcommand i or info to print information of the file, e.g. decoded header and offsets
 * partial decompression?
 * add --raw-input and --raw-output switches to allow stuff like: cat file | blpk --raw-input --raw-output compress > file.blp